SolidBlock-cn/BRRP/README-en.md

 |-----------------------|-----------------------|---------------------|
 | only installed ARRP   | can run normally      | cannot run normally |
 | only installed BRRP   | usually runs normally | can run normally    |

+Currently, the following mods are compatible with this mod.
+You can install BRRP without having to install ARRP:

+- Extended Block Shapes (1.4.0-1.18.1)
+- Mishang Urban Construction (1.18.2-0.1.7)
+- Minekea (1.18.2-2.4.0)
+- Pannotias Parcels (1.18.2-1.1.0)

+Besides, ctft mod may be incompatible with BRRP because it nests ARRP.

 ## How to register your runtime resource pack